 Registration is also now available in almost all official EU languages and in a number of languages from non-EU countries.
 New additions include Belarusian, Croatian, Danish, Montenegrin, Norwegian, Polish, Slovenian.
 There is also a registration option for Bosnia-Herzegovina.
 Of the official EU languages, the only registration languages that are not currently offered are Gaelic and Maltese.
 Moreover, cities in Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan can opt to register in commonly-used languages in those countries, such as English, German, Russian, or Turkish.

 Registration ahead of the week in September is surging forward and it is exciting to see over 400 towns and cities from 26 countries having signed up, including over 100 communities in Spain.
 Especially noteworthy is the fact that Ireland has already doubled last year’s participation, while the Netherlands too has eclipsed its 2015 performance.
 In a typical year around 2000 towns and cities participate from around 45 countries.

 To register your Car-Free Day, permanent measure and campaign activities, click here

-Project EDWARD calls on road users to pledge and to organise awareness-raising activities to improve road safety
+Project EDWARD calls on road users to improve road safety

 11 July 2016